wso2/docs-is/en/docs/guides/dialects/edit-claim-mapping.md

 # Edit Claim Mapping

+There are two ways to edit a claim mapping.

+## Use the management console

 You can edit existing claims by clicking on any available claim link.
 Follow the instructions below to edit a claim.